 Omeprazole is available as the brand-name drugs Prilosec and Prilosec OTC.
 To find out how the cost of Prilosec or Prilosec OTC compares with the cost of omeprazole, talk with your doctor, pharmacist, or insurance provider.

 If you’ve been prescribed omeprazole and you’re interested in using Prilosec or Prilosec OTC instead, talk with your doctor.
 They may have a preference for one version or the other.
-You’ll also need to check your insurance provider, as it may only cover one or the other.
+You’ll also need to check with your insurance provider, as it may only cover one or the other.
 Keep in mind that forms may vary between generic omeprazole and the brand-name drugs.